Ah2093/Vodafone/README.md

 Ensure the following tools are installed:

 - Java 17 or higher
 - Maven 3.6.3 or higher
 - IDE (e.g., IntelliJ IDEA, Eclipse) for development (optional)
+- Docker and Docker-Compose if you want to run with

 ### Running the Application